mpsonntag/snippets/courses/teaching/RDF_SPARQL.md

 - `DESCRIBE` ... returns an RDF graph that describes a resource.
 - `CONSTRUCT` ... used to construct a new graph from the data returned by the query.

+### SPARQL OPTIONAL

+- OPTIONAL can be used in queries when certain variables are allowed to not return a result.

+  SELECT ?first_name ?last_name
+  WHERE {
+    ?x pref:hasLastName ?last_name .
+    OPTIONAL {?x pref:hasFirstName ?first_name .}
+  }

 ## SPARQL protocol

 SPARQL queries can be done via simple http requests!